ossimlabs/omar-mensa/README.md

 - OMAR_COMMON_PROPERTIES

 ### Optional environment variables
-Only required for Jenkins pipelines or if you are running Artifactory and/or Openshift locally
+Only required for Jenkins pipelines or if you are running Nexus and/or Openshift locally

 - OPENSHIFT_USERNAME
 - OPENSHIFT_PASSWORD
-- ARTIFACTORY_USER
+- REPOSITORY_MANAGER_USER
-- ARTIFACTORY_PASSWORD
+- REPOSITORY_MANAGER_PASSWORD

 ## How to Install omar-mensa-app locally